 About Robert Lund and Spaff.com

 Robert Lund has assaulted radio listeners for over two decades with hundreds (thousands?) of song parodies.
 Radio legend Dr. Demento calls Robert "one of the 21st Century's most skilled and prolific parody performers."
 The Salt Lake Tribune named him "Utah's king of the song parody" (which we'll assume was meant as a compliment).

-Award-winning* lyricist M. Spaff Sumsion (aka Spaff.com) started stalking Robert around a decade ago and won't leave him alone.
+Award-winning* lyricist M. Spaff Sumsion (aka Spaff.com) started stalking Robert over a decade ago and won't leave him alone.
 The pair's songs have wound up all over virtual and terrestrial radio, from various Morning Zoos to YouTube to NPR.
 "Since 2005," says Dr. Demento, "the Lund-Sumsion collaboration has landed more new song parodies by far on the Dr. Demento Show than any other artist."
-(For those keeping score at home, that number is 64.)
+(For those keeping score at home, that number is 65.)

 Robert and Spaff have collaborated on four CDs, all of which are available here in the FuMP Store:

 Elves Gone Wild! is a collection of a decade's worth of Robert Lund Christmas parodies (and a few non-holiday bonus tracks).
 Its 20 songs (13 with lyrics by Spaff) include perennial Dr. Demento favorites "I Want Some Plastic Surgery for Christmas" and "Police Nabbed My Dad" and the FuMP song "Nuttin' But Spam."
 "Twelve Utah Christmases" and Robert's cover of "Ding!
 Fries Are Done" are holiday staples on Utah radio.
 Mistletunes.com ranks the CD "right up there with Bob Rivers' comedy classics."